 1. There are no hotels in Renfrew.
 There is a Beacon Hotel, but you can't stay there.
 You can only drink beer and eat there.
 Same with the nearby Harmony Inn, But there are some in the neighboring towns of Cranberry, Zelienople, and Butler.
 I've never stayed in any because I always stay with my mom.
 The summer has many worthy activities such as the Butler County Fair (the location of every vacation of mine growing up) and boating on Lake Arthur at Moraine State Park, but I would rent a car and drive up Route 79.
 That trip would take you through farm country, past lakes and rivers, little towns and villages, Amish country, and all the way to Lake Erie and Niagara Falls.

 2. Drive south in the spring and take a day whitewater rafting on the Youghiogheny River in the spring.
-I've done these twice and it is exhilarating and well worth the trip.
+I've done this twice and it is exhilarating and well worth the trip.
 From there I continued on to Fallingwater, the stunning Frank Lloyd Wright-designed house built over a waterfall, south of Pittsburgh.
 When my kids were little, we also went to Gettysburg National Park and museum (which is far, far more interesting than I ever thought it would be) and Hershey Park, for the kids and the chocolate.

 3. Hiking and Biking.
 Western Pennsylvania is home to many fantastic trails most of them converted from old train tracks.
 One trail goes all the way to Washington, D.C.